 Short-term needs are financed by commercial paper issued by Exacompta Clairefontaine.
 A fixed rate determined at the moment of issue is paid on the commercial paper, which has a maximum term of 365 days.

-The amount recorded under "Current portion of interest-bearing debt" was €0 million at the balance sheet date.
-The maximum amount of commercial paper that may be issued was €125 million at 30 June 2015.
+The amount recorded under "Current portion of interest-bearing debt" was €0 million at the balance sheet date, the maximum amount of commercial paper that may be issued being €125 million.

 Lines of credit